Strafing (video games): Method

 Done correctly and continuously, this will gradually increase the player's speed.
 Mastering this technique requires much practice.
 Sustained strafe-jumping is mainly a matter of muscle memory, as both the required range and precision of mouse movements increase as the player builds up speed.

 In Quake III Arena and some games based on its engine, such as Call of Duty and Wolfenstein: Enemy Territory, slight increases in jump height can be achieved by playing the game at specific frame rates.

-Circle jump
+Pre-strafe

-The circle jump is an action performed by the player at the start of strafe-jumping, giving an initial burst of speed.
+The pre-strafe (also known as circle jumping) is an action performed by the player at the start of strafe-jumping, giving an initial burst of speed.
 It uses the same mechanics as strafe-jumping, but on the ground before the first jump, and requires faster mouse movement.